How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - A subject or headline.
 Your writer will need a minimum of a one-sentence description of what subject they’ll be writing about.
 If you have a specific headline in mind, include that too.
 If not, make it clear to your writer that you’d like them to write the headline based on your subject.

-- A description or outline.
-Tell your writer, either in a few paragraphs or an outline, what you’d like them to write about.
+- A content brief.
+Tell your writer, in a detailed brief, a few paragraphs, or an outline, what you’d like them to write about.
 What are the key points you’d like covered?
 The questions the content should answer?
 For longer pieces, what sections should be used?
 You should also include a specific goal for what this piece of content should do for your business.

 - Keywords to target.
 For SEO purposes, you’ll want to tell your writer what primary keywords and keyword variations should be used in the content.